Treatment

 SYNOPSIS

-Boys on the Inside is a feature documentary exploring the intersections of queer gender identity and the U.S. prison system through the stories of three butch/transmasculine Latinx individuals—Christina, Sarah, and Sebastian.
-Spanning 16 years of production and relationship building, the film delves into experiences of incarceration, addiction recovery, and reclaiming queer masculinity, sobriety and their shared Mexican heritage while overcoming intergenerational cycles of violence and institutionalization.
+Boys on the Inside is a feature documentary exploring the intersections of gender identity, addiction and the U.S. prison system through the stories of three butch/transmasculine Latinx individuals—Christina, Sarah, and Sebastian.
+Spanning 18 years of production and relationship building, the film provides a slow intimacy around the long-term impacts of incarceration, reclaiming queer masculinity, sobriety and a shared Mexican heritage while overcoming intergenerational cycles of violence and institutionalization.

 BACKGROUND

 This project is critical and timely in addressing the intersecting issues of gender, incarceration, race, and societal bias.
 The U.S. incarcerates over 200,000 women—more than any other country—an increase of over 700% since 1980.
-LGBTQ+ individuals, particularly butch and transmasculine people, face heightened discrimination and risk within the system, compounded by over 200 anti-transgender bills introduced in 2024.
-Amid a political climate of amplified anti-Mexican-American and anti-immigrant rhetoric, Boys on the Inside powerfully illuminates the human cost of these systemic injustices through the stories of formerly incarcerated Latinx butch/trans individuals.
+LGBTQ+ individuals, particularly butch and transmasculine people, face heightened discrimination and risk within the system, compounded by over 747 bills anti-transgender bills introduced in 42 states within the first three months of 2026 alone.
+Amid a political climate of amplified anti-Mexican-American and anti-immigrant rhetoric and actions by ICE, Boys on the Inside powerfully illuminates the human cost of these systemic injustices through the stories of formerly incarcerated Latinx butch/trans individuals.

 This film counters extractive portrayals of trauma, addiction, and incarceration by centering trauma-informed and decolonizing documentary practices, reflecting calls to action within the documentary industry.
 Building on the media landscape of The Aggressives, Cruel and Unusual, Stranger Inside, Orange is the New Black, Since I Been Down, and Belly of the Beast, the film bridges gaps in representation by exploring incarceration’s long-term impacts and trauma recovery for those who found their ‘boy’ identity in women’s prisons.
+The Impact campaign will tour various US communities, from educational institutions, cultural centers and theaters to addiction recovery treatment centers and prison reentry programs.
 Impact Producing will utilize the film to address policy impacting Latinx, gender-diverse/transgender and incarceration impacted communities, with a focus on PREA (Prison Rape Elimination Act) being used against rather than to protect LGBT prisoners.
+The film will also tour treatment centers and work with other restorative justice programs and organizations.

 Additional materials available upon request.